gcobb321/icloud3_v3_docs/docs/chapters/6_troubleshooting-tools.md

 - **Things to look for:**

   -  Stage 4 - Every device in the Family Sharing list is listed.
 This includes the current iPhones, iPads, etc. along with old devices you no longer have.
-  -  Stage 4 - Make sure there are no duplicate devices names for different models (for example: Gary-iPhone/iPhone 12, Gary-iPhone (2)/iPhone 13 Pro, etc).
-If there is, delete the old device from the Family Sharing List, change the name on the device itself (Settings > General > About) and select the correct device in the iCloud3 Configuration Wizard.
+  -  Stage 4 - Make sure there are no duplicate devices names for different models (for example: Gary-iPhone/iPhone 18, Gary-iPhone (2)/iPhone 18 Pro, etc).
+If there is, delete the old device from the Family Sharing List, change the name on the device itself (Settings > General > About) and select the correct device on the *iCloud3 Devices > Update iCloud3 Device* screen.
-  -  Stage 3 - Make sure the device assigned in the configuration is correct and not  duplicate or old device that you no longer own.
+  -  Stage 3 - Make sure the device assigned in the configuration is correct and not a duplicate or old device that you no longer own.

 - **Stage 5 > Configure Tracked Devices** - This screen is a summary of how the device is set up.

   - It shows the monitored and tracked devices
   - The actual entities or devices that have been assigned:
-    - FamShr Device - The device from the family Sharing List
+    - Apple Account iCloud Device - The device from the Family Sharing List
     - Mobile App Entity device - the HA device_tracker entity name
     - Update Trigger - The Mobile App's update trigger sensor that is monitored
     - Battery - The Mobile App's Battery sensor entity that is monitored for the battery level